Eating Disorder Treatment

 - Drug Abuse and Eating Disorder Treatment Combined

-- Recovery is Possible with Eating Disorder Treatment
+- Recovery is Possible with Treatment

 Drug Abuse and Eating Disorder Treatment Combined

 Treatment for an eating disorder can be provided in a number of different settings ranging from inpatient treatment in a hospital to outpatient treatment in a therapist's office.
-The type of eating disorder treatment that seems to have produced the best results, however, is residential treatment.
+The type of treatment that seems to have produced the best results, however, is in-facility or residential treatment.
 In residential treatment, individuals are in a less restrictive environment than a hospital but are provided more structure than in an outpatient program.

-Recovery is Possible with Eating Disorder Treatment
+Recovery is Possible with Treatment

 Eating disorders share a number of common characteristics with drug abuse including obsessive behavior, cravings, secretiveness and rituals as well as sudden changes in mood.
 There are also many common risk factors such as: